 In this case, the plaintiffs failed to meet their burden of proving that the owner exercised operational control over the subcontractor’s construction of faulty stairs.
 The owner did not hire the subcontractor, did not supply the subcontractor with tools, and did not instruct or otherwise supervise the subcontractor in his construction of the temporary stairs.
 Consequently, he did not exercise operational control over the construction of the stairs, and thus, could not be held liable for plaintiff’s injuries.

 Concerning plaintiffs’ claim against the contractor, Louisiana law affords only two circumstances in which a general contractor can be held liable for the offenses of a subcontractor in the performance of his contractual duties.
 They are: (1) if the subcontractor is performing ultra-hazardous work, or (2) if the contractor reserves the right to supervise or control the subcontractor’s work or otherwise gives express or implied authorization for unsafe practices.
 Here, the erection of temporary stairs is not ultra-hazardous work.
 Moreover, the subcontractor and his employees were not supervised by the contractor, and the contractor did not provide them supplies.
 Additionally, the subcontractor maintained his own liability insurance to cover his employees’ work.
 Thus, the plaintiffs failed to meet their burden of proving that the contractor supervised or controlled the workmanship of the subcontractor.

 Take-Away: Be mindful that claims against a building owner for alleged injuries occurring while a building is under construction will be governed by different legal standards than the more common claims for injuries allegedly sustained because of the ruin, vice, or defect of an existing building.

-This article was co-authored by Mirais Holden, a summer associate at Irwin Fritchie Urquhart & Moore LLC.
+This article was co-authored by Lizzi Richard, an associate at Irwin Fritchie Urquhart & Moore LLC.